PyDever/3C/README.md

 ```
 $ python flood -t <victim IP> -p <port> -l <payload>
 ```
 It will take out a port in about 3-5 minutes.
-It is not multi-threaded yet.

 ### (v2.1 update)